masteritdev/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

        }
    }

-The `Counter` component specifies the name of a template that represents its html.
+The `Counter` component specifies the name of a template that represents its HTML.
 It is written in XML using the QWeb language:

 .. code-block:: xml